sdray/sources-sdray.github.io/content/publication/pettorelli-2002/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: The Distribution of Preferred Plant Species in Spring Determines Spatial Variation in the Body Mass of Roe Deer Fawns in Winter
+title: The distribution of preferred plant species in spring determines spatial variation in the body mass of roe deer fawns in winter
 subtitle: ''
 summary: ''
 authors: